TryCatchHCF/Cloakify/README.md

 # Overview
 Cloakify Factory transforms any filetype (e.g. .zip, .exe, .xls, etc.) into a list of harmless-looking strings.
 This lets you hide the file in plain sight, and transfer the file without triggering alerts.
 The fancy term for this is "text-based steganography", hiding data by making it look like other data.
 For example, you can transform a .zip file into a list of Pokemon creatures or Top 100 Websites.
 You then transfer the cloaked file however you choose, and then decloak the exfiltrated file back into its original form.

-This allows you to transfer data across a secure network’s perimeter without triggering alerts.
+With your payload cloaked, you can transfer data across a secure network’s perimeter without triggering alerts.
 You can also defeat data whitelisting controls - is there a security device that only allows IP addresses to leave a network?
 Turn your payload into IP addresses, problem solved.
 Additionaly, you can derail the security analyst’s review via social engineering attacks against their workflows.
 And as a final bonus, cloaked files defeat signature-based malware detection tools.

 The pre-packaged ciphers are designed to appear like harmless / ignorable lists, though some (like MD5 password hashes) are specifically meant as distracting bait.